 Moze is the Gunner, a Soldier Class.
 If you like to shoot non-stop and blow stuff up Moze is the character for you.
 She has a giant Mech which you can equip with various weaponry.

 Amara is the Siren, a Mage Class.
-If you like punching people in the face or use magic spells then Amara is the character for you.
+If you like punching people in the face or using magic spells then Amara is the character for you.
 She can perform a giant slam attack, shoot magic projectiles, or lock enemies in place.

 Zane is the Operative, an Assassin Class.
-If you like your gadgets us much as James Bond then Zane is the character for you.
+If you like your gadgets as much as James Bond then Zane is the character for you.
 He has an attack drone, an energy shield, and a Digi-clone to help him out.

 FL4K is the Beastmaster, a hunter class.
 If you like hunting and pets then FL4K is the character for you.
-FL4K has 3 pets at their side at all times.
+FL4K has 1 of 3 pets at their side at all times.
 Additionally, FL4K can Cloak, send out flying monsters, and supercharge on of their pets.

 Best Borderlands 3 Solo Character

 So who is the best Borderlands 3 character that you should play?
 I’m going to look at how the Vault Hunter’s skills can benefit you as a solo player and possibly a new player that’s looking for a good starting character.